gopherconjp/email-notifier/README.md

 # email-notifier

-A Cloudflare Worker that forwards incoming emails to a Discord webhook and a specified mail server
+Cloudflare Worker to forward incoming emails to Discord webhooks and a specified mail server